 I think the problem is that most store-bought celery is rather “anemic”, for lack of a better term.
 If you are lucky enough to grow your own celery, or buy it at the farmer’s market, you’ll notice a distinct difference in how it appears.
 This is my home-grown celery.

-For one thing, the leaves have always been cut off on store-bought celery in the US which is such a shame!
+For one thing, the leaves have almost always been cut off on store-bought celery in the US which is such a shame!
 There’s so much flavor and nutrition in the celery leaves, and yes, the stalks, too.
 They are great for adding to soups and so many dishes, for example these Italian-style beans, and of course, celery soup, itself.

 Celery soup is so simple, yet you can serve it simply or elegantly.
-Make it with chicken stock, or keep it vegetarian by using vegetable stock and choose whether to add cream and make cream of celery soup, or make it vegan without cream.
+Make it with chicken stock, or keep it vegetarian by using vegetable stock.

 These are all easy to make with this one simple recipe for celery soup.
+In fact, once you learn this basic recipe, you can make any type of vegetable soup you like, and mix and match the ingredients, as well!

 This soup is perfect to use up a lot of celery, and it freezes well, also.